 Fortunately, parliament offers regular English-language tours of its interiors to offer a literal glimpse of democracy at work.
 And rather nicely…they’re free.

 Many of Vienna’s museums stand out for their interior architecture as well as their actual contents.
+Sometimes you don’t know if you should be looking at the ceilings or the displays.

 The 19th-century Kunsthistorisches museum, for example, leaves you open-mouthed once you pass the ticket check.

-Not too many offer specific architectural or history tours, though, with their tour focus mostly on the actual exhibitions.
+Not too many museums offer specific architectural or history tours, though, with their tour focus mostly on the actual exhibitions.
 Some exceptions I’ve come across:

 - The Naturhistorisches Museum offers English-language “cultural-historical” tours through this 19th-century jewel and up to the roof